-Start 2020 by participating in Countryside YMCA’s first Indoor Triathlon.
-Swim, spin, and treadmill your way through the event without worrying about how the weather could affect your performance.
+Swim, spin, and treadmill your way through our second annual indoor triathlon without worrying about how the weather could affect your performance.
 This indoor race can help new triathletes gain confidence and it’s also challenging for someone who regularly exercises.
 In either case, expect to enjoy an evening of excitement, encouragement and connection with fellow racers.

 Where do I pick up my race information and goodie bag?